In the last few years, it’s become really clear that phonological awareness skills are important for reading success.

 Word Awareness Activity

 Tell your class a simple sentence like: “I went to the store today.”
-Using your gingers, model for your students how to count the words.
+Using your fingers, model for your students how to count the words.

 Give them another sentence and ask them to count the words to themselves.
 Then they can hold up their fingers for the correct number of words.